Francisco Espoz y Mina: Biography

 Street in the name of Espoz y Mina in Pamplona.

 Tomb in the cloister of Pamplona Cathedral (1855).

 He was born in Idocin in Navarre.
-His father, Juan Esteban Espoz y Mina, and his mother, Maria Teresa Hundain y Ardaiz, were yeomen, rural smallholders, and Francisco Espoz worked on the small family farm until 1808.
+His father, Juan Esteban Espoz y Mina, and his mother, Maria Teresa Ilundáin y Ardaiz, were yeomen, rural smallholders, and Francisco Espoz worked on the small family farm until 1808.

 Espoz enlisted in Doyle's regiment at Jaca in February 1809, and when Jaca was taken the following month, he managed to escape and joined the guerrilla group commanded by his nephew Francisco Javier Mina.
-When the latter was captured on 21 March 1810, six or seven men of the group chose to follow Francisco Espoz, and on 1 April 1810 the Junta of Aragon gave him the command of the guerrilleros of Navarre.
+When the latter was captured on 21 March 1810, six or seven men of the group chose to follow Francisco Espoz, and on 1 April 1810, the Junta of Aragon gave him the command of the guerrilleros of Navarre.

-The following July, at Estella, he captured and shot Echevarria, who, under pretence of being a guerrillero, was in fact a brigand.
-Echevarria's 600 foot and 200 horse then joined Espoz's men.
+The following July, at Estella, he captured and shot Echevarria, who, under the pretence of being a guerrillero, was in fact a brigand.
+Echevarria's 600-foot and 200 horse then joined Espoz's men.

 Despite Espoz's petition to the Regency to be given official command of the Navarran guerrillas, Francisco Javier de Irujo, the prior of Ujué, was chosen instead, as well as being given a million reales for that purpose.
 When Irujo appeared with his authorisation in May 1810, Espoz accepted it.
-However, when the prior abandoned the field of combat at Estella, Espoz y Mina was able to regain his command and by September the Regency had promoted him to the rank of colonel and Commandant-General of all the Guerrilleros of Navarre, at that time made up of three Infantry battalions and a squadron of hussars.
+However, when the prior abandoned the field of combat at Estella, Espoz y Mina was able to regain his command, and by September, the Regency had promoted him to the rank of colonel and Commandant-General of all the Guerrilleros of Navarre, at that time made up of three Infantry battalions and a squadron of hussars.

-Though some maintain that he was not at his best as a leader in battle, as a strategist Espoz y Mina was very successful and displayed great organizing capacity.
+Though some maintain that he was not at his best as a leader in battle, as a strategist, Espoz y Mina was very successful and displayed great organizing capacity.
 The French authorities were compelled to allow him to levy customs dues on all goods imported into Spain, except contraband of war, which he would not allow to pass without fighting.
 The money thus obtained was used to pay his bands a regular salary.
 He was able to avoid levying excessive contributions on the country and to maintain discipline among his men, whom he had brought to a respectable state of efficiency in 1812.
-Espoz y Mina claimed that he had immobilized 26,000 French troops which would, but for him, have served with Marshal Marmont at Salamanca.
-In the campaign of 1813 and 1814 he served with distinction under Field marshal Wellesley, the future Duke of Wellington.
+Espoz y Mina claimed that he had immobilized 26,000 French troops, which would, but for him, have served with Marshal Marmont at Salamanca.
+In the campaign of 1813 and 1814 he served with distinction under Field Marshal Wellesley, the future Duke of Wellington.